 Disinformation as a defense

 One active defense option is to deceive attackers with unbounded, exfiltrated bogus data.
 This strategy not only makes a hacker think twice about whether they were snookered, but he or she now has the expense of figuring out if a stolen treasure has any value.
 Of course, the same may be true of nation-state actors; they, too, should not operate freely any longer, even if their goal is non-monetary.
-This is where the concept of data deception technology comes into greater focus as a more measured approach to active defense.
+This is where the concept of Allure Decoy Documents comes into greater focus as a more measured approach to active defense.

-A more practical approach is the use of decoys in deception, based on the assumption that attackers will inevitably penetrate an enterprise’s systems or make an effort to steal what’s valuable.
+A more practical approach is the use of Allure Decoy Documents, based on the assumption that attackers will inevitably penetrate an enterprise’s systems or make an effort to steal what’s valuable.
 What makes a cyber invasion different than a home invasion is that generally we know when something has been stolen from our home - perhaps the door was ajar or something was out of place.
 But chances are, you might not know when your system has been attacked or if sensitive data was copied or stolen.
-This is why deception - and thinking like an attacker - can help secure personal data.
+This is why thinking like an attacker can help secure personal data.

-By populating file systems with decoys in operational networks and adding beacons to real sensitive data, businesses can not only track if anyone’s poking around digital assets, but also increase the likelihood that an attacker will give up or abscond with useless data.
+By populating file systems with Allure Decoy Documents in operational networks and adding Allure Beacons to sensitive data, businesses can not only track if anyone’s poking around digital assets, but also increase the likelihood that an attacker will give up or abscond with useless data.
 Deployment of a data deception-in-depth within actual, operational networks is a sound defensive strategy.
 It is the primary location where attackers root around for their quarry, before they may find the breadcrumbs leading them to deployed honeynets.
-Understanding what kind of information entices attacker will help you understand what data to protect, and where to place decoys and beacons.
-And understanding what kind of sensitive data is most vulnerable is the first step in creating effective decoys.

-Here are the properties that make a decoy effective within the realm of data and documents, though these attributes apply to decoys in other mediums:
+Here are the properties that make a deceptive document effective within the realm of data and documents:

 - Believability.
-Perhaps one of the most important qualities of a decoy is whether or not it seems real.
-A good decoy will seem authentic, making it harder for an adversary to discern its authenticity.
+Perhaps one of the most important qualities of a deceptive document is whether or not it seems real.
+A good deceptive document will seem authentic, making it harder for an adversary to discern its authenticity.

 - Enticement.
-A decoy should appear enticing to an adversary, which means documents should have bogus, but realistic, information the adversary might want.
+A deceptive document should appear enticing to an adversary, which means it should have bogus, but realistic, information the adversary might want.

 - Conspicuous.
-Conspicuous decoys should be easily found or observed.
-A conspicuous decoy is similar to enticing but differs in how the information is found.
+Conspicuous deceptive documents should be easily found or observed.
 Conspicuous documents are found because they are easily observed, whereas enticing documents are chosen because they are of interest to an attacker.

 - Detectable.
-To know when someone’s gotten in, a decoy must be detectable and sound an alert if touched.
+To know when someone’s gotten in, a deceptive document must be detectable and sound an alert if opened.

 - Variability.
-If all decoys have the same property, they’ll be easy to sniff out.
-Decoys should be highly variable to make it harder for an adversary to separate the real from the fake.
+Deceptive documents should be highly variable to make it harder for an adversary to separate the real from the fake.

 - Non-interference.
-To operationalize the use of decoys in a system, it should not interfere with normal use or get in the way of legitimate users.
+To operationalize the use of deceptive documents in a system, it should not interfere with normal use or get in the way of legitimate users.

 As we have seen in multiple cases when a company discloses a breach, attackers can be embedded in enterprise networks for months before being detected, usually after successfully exfiltrating very large amounts of sensitive data.
 It’s been well established that perimeter security just doesn’t cut it anymore and that any well-designed system should have many layers of security, or a defense-in-depth approach.
-Deception-in-depth should be one of those layers.
-By using decoys as part of the overall deception-in-depth strategy, businesses can change the balance of power between the attacker and defender.
+Using Allure Decoy Documents as part of the overall deception-in-depth strategy, businesses can change the balance of power between the attacker and defender.

-With modern deception technology, the attacker has to discern between real and fake data, which is hard to do if you’ve created realistic decoys.
-Imagine if the Sony hackers had dumped decoy email logs online - the only people who would have been embarrassed would have been the hackers themselves.
+Imagine if the Sony hackers had dumped bogus email logs online - the only people who would have been embarrassed would have been the hackers themselves.
 That is the power of responsible hacking back using deception security.